Eve Borsook: Early life and education

 Borsook was born in Toronto, Ontario, Canada on 3 October 1929.
 Her parents were the English-born biochemist Henry Borsook (1897-1984) and the Austrian-born Lisl (née Hummel).
-Henry's hobby was art history, which may well have been an early influence on his daughter, for Eve Borsook received a BA in the History of Art from Vassar College, New York, in 1949.
+Henry's hobby was art history, which may well have been an early influence on his daughter, for Eve Borsook received an AB in the History of Art from Vassar College, New York, in 1949.
 She went on to the Institute of Fine Arts, New York University, completing her MA in 1952 with a dissertation on the early Baroque painter Carlo Saraceni (her supervisor was the German art historian, Walter Friedlander).
 While pursuing her graduate studies, Borsook was also working for the Metropolitan Museum of Art.
 She then went on to London for her doctoral research on Italian mural painting at the Courtauld Institute of Art, University of London, where her supervisor was the art historian Johannes Wilde.
 At this time she also had the benefit of a Fulbright scholarship which allowed her to study in Italy.
 Her PhD thesis, 'Principles of mural decoration in fourteenth century Tuscan fresco cycles', completed in 1956, was published in revised form in 1960.